stevencombs/retrocombs.github.io/_drafts/2016-12-10-2016-holiday-gadget-gift-guide.md

 # Mobile Tech

 ## Pixel Phone
 I've already posted [my thoughts on the Pixel Phone][1], Google's first attempt to produce a mobile phone of the same quality and caliber as an Apple iPhone.
 In my view, this is the best Android phone on the market.
 While the high cost might lead some to look elsewhere, Android phone users looking for a pure Google premium phone need look no further.
+Get Google's [Project Fi](https://fi.google.com/) service to save money on your montly service.

 ## Acer R13 Chromebook